 In other words, as a student, you should not use cheat sheets, unauthorized aids and unauthorized cooperation during exams or for an achievement.
 Study achievement can be a laboratory report, exam, project assignment, quiz, essay or degree project.
 You will be informed by the teacher about what is allowed and what is not.
 Using an image, statistic or text in one's own name that someone else has done, and making it appear as one's own, is plagiarism and is seen as cheating.

-What if you cheat?
+What happens if you cheat?

-How to avoid cheating and plagiarism
+How do you avoid cheating and plagiarism?

 - Learn the formal rules that apply to academic texts.